NicAllison/data603-sp22/paper/final.md

 Now you are inside and can begin creating HQL commands. </li>

 ### 4. How to generate the database, table, average, minimum, maximum, and showing output
-Now that you should be inside of Hive you can begin writing HQL queries.
+&ensp; &ensp; Now that you should be inside of Hive you can begin writing HQL queries.
 First you will have to create a database and a table to add information to.
 For this example we are going to create a art database and an artist table which will include the name and age at which the artist died unless they are still living.
 ```
 CREATE DATABASE art;
 use art;